KParthSingh/Interval-based-reminder/README.md

-# Relative Interval timer app
+# Relarm.
+A relative alarm app
-Interval‑based reminder app for Android.

 > **WARNING: This was created with help of AI**
 >